 Multiple Class Mortgage-Backed Securities and Collateralized Mortgage Obligations.
-Certain Underlying Funds may invest in multiple class securities including collateralized mortgage obligations ("CMOs") and REMIC Certificates.
+Each Fund (other than the Equity Insights Funds) may invest in multiple class securities including collateralized mortgage obligations ("CMOs") and REMIC Certificates.
 These securities may be issued by U.S. Government agencies, instrumentalities or sponsored enterprises such as Fannie Mae or Freddie Mac or by trusts formed by private originators of, or investors in, mortgage loans, including savings and loan associations, mortgage bankers, commercial banks, insurance companies, investment banks and special purpose subsidiaries of the foregoing.
 In general, CMOs are debt obligations of a legal entity that are collateralized by, and multiple class Mortgage-Backed Securities represent direct ownership interests in, a pool of mortgage loans or Mortgage-Backed Securities the payments on which are used to make payments on the CMOs or multiple class Mortgage-Backed Securities.